-9.2.1.3.3 Second transaction cycle: decision to use alternate IP connection

-FIXTHIS

-9.2.1.4 Usage of H.248 ALTC context model "M4" (two media groups for ALTC)
+9.2.1.4 Usage of H.248 ALTC Context model "M4" (two media groups for ALTC)

 9.2.1.4.1 First transaction cycle: preparation of local IP connection endpoints

 There are two media groups (preferred media group and alternate media group) required per media type (audio and video).
 Such a resource reservation is achieved by a setting of the LocalControl properties combination of {ReserveValue = "False" AND ReserveGroup = "True"}.